ufs-community/ufs-srweather-app/docs/UsersGuide/source/RunSRW.rst

 Valid values for configuration variables should be consistent with those in the ``ush/valid_param_vals.yaml`` script.
 In addition, various sample configuration files can be found within the subdirectories of ``tests/WE2E/test_configs``.

 To configure an experiment and python environment for a general Linux or Mac system, see the :ref:`next section <LinuxMacEnvConfig>`.
 To configure an experiment to run METplus verification tasks, see :numref:`Section %s <VXConfig>`.
-Otherwise, skip to :numref:`Section %s <GenerateWorkflow>`.
+Otherwise, skip to :numref:`Section %s <GenerateWorkflow>` to generate the workflow.

 .. _LinuxMacEnvConfig:

-User-specific Configuration on a General Linux/MacOS System
+User-Specific Configuration on a General Linux/MacOS System
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The configuration process for Linux and MacOS systems is similar to the process for other systems, but it requires a few extra steps.